Super-Protocol/docs/docs/ai-marketplace/upload-content.md

 ### Step 1.
 Prepare the content

-Pack dataset or model into a TAR.GZ archive before uploading to Super Protocol.
+Pack a dataset or model into a TAR.GZ archive before uploading it to Super Protocol.

 <Tabs>
   <TabItem value="windows" label="Windows" default>